wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   Identify a room on the floor plan image and create a polygon, matching the floor plan as closely as possible.
 When prompted for details, set its type to "room" and give it a name, if applicable.

   Repeat this step multiple times to give your indoor map more detail.
+There are multiple feature types to choose from, please refer to the [format documentation](FORMAT.md#feature-types).

   Depending on the layout of the building that's being traced, it may be better to leave space between rooms.
 The building outline we added in the first step will still show up here.
-This is a useful technique for features like corridors.
+This is a useful technique for corridors and other such spaces.

   We'd recommend building out a first version, examining the result and then creating further iterations with slight tweaks to the way features are categorised.